mitchelljustin/pragmatic-lightning/index.md

 To achieve this, the Lightning node you're running uses a Bitcoin backend called [Neutrino](https://github.com/lightninglabs/neutrino).*

 *Neutrino is a Bitcoin "light client", meaning it doesn't download and verify all 200GB+ of the Bitcoin blockchain but instead only verifies transactions relevant to its own wallet.
-This makes it a lot easier and cheaper to run a node, which is why I use it in this guide.*
+This makes it a lot easier and cheaper to run a node, which is why this guide uses it.*

 *Neutrino is still early days and potentially insecure.
 That means that once you migrate off testnet and start handling real money,